BobbleKeyboard/Dexter/README.md

 annotationProcessor 'com.github.bobblekeyboard.dexter:dexter-processors:1.0.6’
 </pre>

-<h3>Usage :</h3>
+<h2>Usage :</h2>

-<h2>Registering classes in Primary Dex</h2>
+<h3>Registering classes in Primary Dex</h3>

-Annotate the classes you want to keep in your primary dex and Dexter would automatically make the multidex.keep file by adding the annotated classes in the keep file.
+Annotate the classes you want to keep in your primary dex, with <b>@PrimaryDex</b> annotation and Dexter will create the multidex.keep file(if not already present) and will also register the annotated classes.

 For example, Here we are adding the <b>InitClass.java</b> to primary dex:
 <pre>